Adam Gopnik: Books

 In addition to Paris to the Moon, Random House published the author's reflections on life in New York, and particularly the comedy of parenting, Through the Children's Gate, in 2006.
 (As in the earlier memoir, much of the material had appeared previously in The New Yorker.)
 In 2005, Hyperion Books published his children's novel The King in the Window about Oliver, an American boy living in Paris, who is mistaken for a mystical king and stumbles upon an ancient battle waged between Window Wraiths and the malicious Master of Mirrors.

 A book on Abraham Lincoln and Charles Darwin, called Angels and Ages, followed in January 2009.
 In 2010, Hyperion Books published his children's fantasy novel The Steps Across the Water which chronicles the adventures of a young girl, Rose, in the mystical city of U Nork.

 In 2011, Gopnik was chosen to deliver the 50th Massey Lectures, where he presented five lectures in five Canadian cities on the ideas expounded in his book Winter: Five Windows on the Season.

 His book The Table Comes First (2011), is about food, cooking and restaurants.

-In 2019, he authored A Thousand Small Sanities: The Moral Adventure of Liberalism, a nonfiction book published by Basic Books.
+In 2019, Gopnik authored A Thousand Small Sanities: The Moral Adventure of Liberalism, a nonfiction book published by Basic Books.

+In 2023, he wrote The Real Work: On the Mystery of Mastery, published by Liveright.